stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 15 (P3L2) - Overview of Architectural Styles.md

 ### UML Diagram Quiz

-_Recall at least 3 kinds of UML diagrams that can be used to convey architectural views._
+_Recall at least 3 kinds of UML diagrams that can be used to convey architectural views_.

 We can use class model, sequence, communication, etc.

 ### Arch Style Quiz

-_What style is defined by the list of decisions (given in lecture)?_
+_What style is defined by the list of decisions (given in lecture)_?

 Client server